 Moldilocks and the Three Scares by Lynne Marie

 Moldilocks and the Three Scares is just what it sounds like – A fun zombie version of Goldilocks and the Three Bears.
 Papa Scare, Mama Scare, and Baby Scare live in a haunted house but go out for the night.
 When they return, they discover a zombie girl has been eating their soup, sitting in their chairs, and sleeping in their beds.
 Will they oust the zombie and banish her back to the grave yard?
 Or will the little zombie girl find a place to belong?
 This is a cute twist on the classic Goldilocks story perfect for fans of monsters, zombies, and Halloween.
 While filled with scary characters and settings, the overall message of an outcast finding a place to belong is heartwarming.
 The publisher recommends this book for ages 4-8, and I personally recommend it for any kiddos who love monsters, zombies, scary stories, and Halloween.

 Do you and your kiddos or students have a favorite scary story?
-Feel free to share it with us in the comments.
+Feel free to share it in the comments.
 Happy reading!